Selected work

 AI should propose, not decide.

-Generated knowledge starts as a draft until someone reviews the supporting evidence.
+Generated knowledge stays a draft until someone reviews the evidence.

 03